sciserver/SciScript-R/README.md

 4.1.- Run `Rscript CreateHtmlDocs.R dir`, where `dir` is the directory where the html files will be created.
 If `dir` is not specified, then the html files will be created in `./html/`

+## 5) Unit Tests:

+5.1.- Open `./Tests/RunUnitTests.R` and edit the `Authentication_loginName` and `Authentication_loginPassword` parameters in order to run the Tests under the credentials of a (test) user.

+5.2.- Run `Rscript RunUnitTests.R` while in the `./Tests` directory in order to run the unit tests for the SciScript-R modules.
+Be sure all that all tests end with an `done successfully` status.

+## 6) Examples.

+6.1.- In the directory `./Examples` you can find python scripts or Jupyter notebooks that will run sample code using SciScript-R modules and methods.